Minecraft Dungeons has charm and potential, but needs lot more time in the furnace – TechCrunch

 The issue here isn’t just that it’s hard, but that the game doesn’t give you the tools you need to deal with it.
 Dodging feels clumsy and enemies block your movement; there is little in the way of active defense like a shield or accessory you activate to repel arrows for 5 seconds; you only have one slowly recharging healing potion and health doesn’t trickle back, so little mistakes add up over time.
 Not that it matters, since punishment is usually swift and extreme.

 What all this amounts to is a game that alternates between monotonous and frustratingly hard, even for a fan of the genre like myself.
-And considering you’ll run through all the areas in the game in a handful of hours — there are ten areas, each of which takes perhaps 20 minutes to clear — it’s expected that you’ll repeat them over and over to reach the gear level required to beat the final boss.
+And considering you’ll run through all the areas in the game in a handful of hours — there are 10 areas, each of which takes perhaps 20 minutes to clear — it’s expected that you’ll repeat them over and over to reach the gear level required to beat the final boss.
 I got all the way to that point and was insta-killed twice in a row.

 I repeated a few areas but found them nearly indistinguishable from their earlier iterations.
 Ultimately I just wasn’t motivated to grind away just so I could unlock another, likely even more unfair, difficulty level.